rca(1) General Commands Manual rca(1)

 but is also commonly ','.

-and optionally used for numeric grouping of output,
+will optionally be used for numeric grouping.

-not, it will be stripped from all input.
+stripped from all input.

 DATA TYPES, OVERFLOW, ACCURACY